VOLTTRON/volttron-developer/README.md

 ## Pycharm Setup

 Open volttron-server project.
+Set the python intepreter to the python under volttron-server's virtual environment.
+The path to the virtual environment can be got by running the command ```pipenv --venv``` from within volttron-server source directory.
+In pycharm go to:
-Set the python intepreter by going to Settings -> Python Interpreter -> Virtual Environment(on the left) -> On the right pick existing environment.
+Settings -> Python Interpreter -> Virtual Environment(on the left) -> On the right pick existing environment.
 Give the path to python in your volttron-server's virtual environment.
-The path to the virtual environment can be got by running the command ```pipenv --venv``` from within volttron-server source directory
+Check the box that says "make this available to all projects"

 ![Pycharm Interpretor Settings](images/pycharm-interpreter.png)